Part A: Moduli spaces and automorphic forms

 Available positions are listed here.

 The goal of the first subproject consists of constructing epsilon-isomorphisms (Local Tamagawa Number Conjecture) in new cases related to the setting of Lubin–Tate formal groups.
 The second subproject concerns the systematic study of families of (ϕ,Γ)-modules parametrised by adic spaces.
-Within the third subproject we would like to extend the work of Fukaya–Kato to families of Galois representations parametrised by adic spaces.
+Within the third subproject, duality results for the cohomology of (ϕ,Γ)-modules in the context of condensed mathematics are to be shown.
 Finally we would like to construct new Lubin–Tate regulator maps as part of the fourth subproject.

-The project aims to study the total de Rham cohomology of proper syntomic morphisms in positive characteristic p > 0 and, more generally, over certain p-adically complete bases.
-The goal is to endow the total de Rham cohomology with additional structures extending those of an F-zip to obtain the notion of a derived F-zip.
-We want to study moduli spaces of derived F-zips to obtain mod p period spaces.
-These moduli spaces will be locally geometric derived stacks and we plan to study their structure and in particular their singularities.
-We also plan to study variants for log-syntomic morphisms.
-Using the prismatic cohomology we plan to extend these results in order to obtain mixed characteristic period spaces.
+The project investigates the derived de Rham cohomology of proper morphisms in positive characteristic p > 0 and, more generally, over certain p-adically complete bases.
+The aim is to equip the completed derived de Rham cohomology with additional structures that extend those of an F-zip in order to obtain the notion of a derived F-zip.
+For this purpose we want to define geometrizations in the sense of Bhatt–Lurie to obtain functorialities, with which we then use characterize singularities by properties of the associated derived F-Zips by studying resolutions of singularities.

 T. Wedhorn (Darmstadt)